 That was very nice of you.
 (Singular, far)

 I love these, but I will buy those.
 (Plural, near, then plural, far)

 7 English Demonstrative Pronouns

 Now that the basics are clear, let’s have a look at each pronoun separately.

-You will notice there are some pronouns I have not mentioned up to now.
-Many learners do not know there are demonstrative pronouns beyond this, that, these and those, but don’t worry, they are equally easy to master.
+Many learners do not know there are other demonstrative pronouns aside from this, that, these and those, but don’t worry, they are equally easy to master.

 This is amazing!